uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 There are two main motivations for this:

 1. A user might have some investment Ansible in the past but wants to switch to Uyuni now.
-Ansible-Gate would offer a transition path for that.
-The user can start with the already existing playbooks, get familiar with Uyuni and then switch over.
+This RFC would offer a transition path for that.
+The user can import the Ansible systems, start with the already existing playbooks, get familiar with Uyuni and then switch over.
 It is also be possible to manage clients with Salt and Ansible in parallel.
 2. Managing parts of the infrastructure in Ansible.
 If it is not possible or not wanted to move everything to Uyuni, it is possible to just keep using Ansible for the few clients that cannot be transitioned.

+This RFC is more focus on allowing users to import their existing Ansible environments into Uyuni (allow some basic operations, coexistance of Salt and Ansible managed infrastructure in Uyuni, eventually apply playbooks and also an easy way to transition from Ansible to a full featured Salt minion managed system), rather than making Uyuni a top-featured UI to build your Ansible infrastructure from scratch.

 _Describe the problem you are trying to solve, and its constraints, without coupling them too closely to the solution you have in mind.
 If this RFC is not accepted, the motivation can be used to develop alternative solutions._

 # Detailed design
 [design]: #detailed-design

 There are two main parts/goals here, conceptually:

-1) Collect data from an Ansible controller (Inventory / SSH Keys / Playbooks, etc) and import the inventory as Ansible systems in Uyuni.
+1) Collect data from an Ansible controller (Inventory / SSH Keys / Playbooks, etc) and import the hosts in the inventory as ANSIBLE systems in Uyuni.
-2) Operate Ansible: Apply playbooks (either in controller or in ansible managed-systems) / Apply Salt states to Ansible systems / Make Ansible system become a fully featured Salt Minion.
+2) Operate Ansible: Apply playbooks via controller node / Apply Salt commands & states directly to Ansible managed systems / Make Ansible system become a fully featured Salt Minion.
 3) Maintain Ansible infrastructure: Uyuni Playbook catalog

 ## Collecting data from Ansible